THE SCOTTSDALE PROVIDENCE TEAM

-Dan’s vision for Scottsdale Providence is a result of over 15 years of experience in behavioral health and substance abuse treatment as well as 21 years of personal recovery.
+Dan’s vision for Scottsdale Providence is a result of over 15 years of experience in behavioral health and substance abuse treatment as well as 24 years of personal recovery.
+He believes strongly in facilitating a client’s innate resilience and the therapeutic power of hope, purpose and community.
 His clinical philosophy blends Cognitive Behavioral Therapy (CBT), Motivational Interviewing, Dialectical Behavior Therapy (DBT), Narrative Therapy, Solution-Focused Therapy (SFT) and 12-Step Facilitation with a Trauma-Informed approach.
 He has additional certifications in Moral Reconation Therapy (MRT) and Domestic Violence Intervention.
 He is a Licensed Clinical Social Worker with a Bachelor of Science in Justice Studies and Master of Social Work from Arizona State University.
-His most recent roles include serving as Clinical Director of TASC and Clinical Lead at Community Bridges Inc. He has a breadth of experience working with adults, adolescents and families in residential and outpatient settings.
+His previous experience includes serving as Clinical Director of TASC and Clinical Lead at Community Bridges Inc. He has a breadth of experience working with adults, adolescents and families in residential and outpatient settings.

 Dr. Locnikar is the Medical Director for Scottsdale Providence with over 10 years experience in addiction medicine.
 He is a board-certified Doctor of Osteopathic Medicine.
 He has additional training in facial plastic surgery and otolaryngology.
 Dr. Locnikar was a successful double board-certified reconstructive and cosmetic surgeon in the State of Arizona throughout the 1990s and into early 2000’s.
 During that time, he developed a substance addiction that ultimately consumed his personal and professional life.
 After successfully completing extensive drug and alcohol treatment, he returned to the practice of medicine.
 He has since dedicated his personal and professional life to the treatment of others suffering from similar addictions.
 This special blend of personal experience and extensive medical/surgical knowledge has allowed him to provide his patients with the very best in medical addiction treatment in a compassionate and empathetic environment; which is immediately evident upon first encounter with him.